Name: My Home Business Mentor by Jessica Langford.

 - They taught you to build a business through creating an email list and buying leads for money.

 With the second approach, the goal of email list building is selling to your list.
-The idea is, if you can gather a list quickly, you can make money faster.
+The idea is, if you can gather a list quickly (here’s actually a good way), you can make money faster.
 However, this is a common falsehood in the internet marketing world and one which is preached too often by bad programs…

-Anyway, that is basically in a nutshell what that program was and the reason it rated a 1 out of 10 stars was really because they would try to get you to buy expensive coaching (which I am against) and because the idea of making an email list through buying leads is often expensive, not profitable and very much NOT newbie friendly.
+Anyway, that is basically in a nutshell what that program was and the reason it rated a 1 out of 10 stars was really because they would try to get you to buy expensive coaching (which I am against) and because the idea of making an email list through buying leads is often expensive, not profitable and very much NOT newbie friendly (here’s some reasons why this is).

 It is a practice that works, but not in the vague understanding this program would have you believe.
 Yet my belief was that the training on doing this was very vague because their main objective was to get you to call a coach and buy the expensive packages, because that’s where the real money would be made by the program.